This Week in Petroleum History, Feb. 24 – March 2

 A circa 1930s service station owner explains why gas costs 20 cents a gallon in this Library of Congress photo.

 By 1930, every state would add a gasoline tax of up to three cents per gallon.
-Faced with $2.1 billion federal deficit, President Herbert Hoover tacked on another one-cent per gallon federal excise tax in 1932.
+Faced with a $2.1 billion federal deficit, President Herbert Hoover tacked on another one-cent per gallon federal excise tax in 1932.

 February 25, 1926 – Wyatt Earp’s California Oil Wells